Shantanu48114860/DR-VIDAL/README.md

 ## Keywords:
 causal AI, biomedical informatics, generative adversarial networks, variational inference, information theory, doubly robust

+## Supplementary
+The supplementary material with proofs and additional results will be found at: [here](https://github.com/Shantanu48114860/DR-VIDAL/blob/main/DR_VIDAL_AMIA-Supp.pdf).

 ## Packages
 All the packages are inluded in **environment.yml** file